trentlarson/endorser-mobile/README.md

   - Run report searches for the individual, eg. for 'carp'
 - On an actual device (remember the table-name fiasco!)
   - Android - must use Play Store to release to internal testing (because fiasco wasn't caught when connected)
+    - To work with different versions, increment versionCode in different clones of the repo (built from scratch), and test in Internal Testing with alternating builds & uploads.
   - iOS - TestFlight is recommended (though potentially OK to use Xcode, since it would have caught the fiasco)